nickassafkirk/cooking-with-katie/README.md

 Cooking with Katie is an online recipe website designed to provide users with delicous food receipes to try at home.
 The cooking with Katie site is also a platform where users can share their own recipes with the sites community, add ratings and interact in other ways.

+The site is designed with two user groups in mind.
+Firsty client users who are standard site visitors looing to view, add, edit and delete recipes among other tasks.
+The second user group is Administrators who have additional site access to manage and delete all user recipes and info and to upload and edit the categories and other site options.

 ![Deployed site screenshot](/static/img/readme/cwk_responsive_screenshot.png)

 [see the deployed site here](http://cooking-with-katie.herokuapp.com/index)